berktunabas17/Fvg-in-forex-trading/README.md

 * Key features will be extracted from the OHLC data, including gap length and trend direction.
 * Also the mean, median, standart deviation, min and max of the price data will be calculated for each dataset

+### Technical Indicators & Data Processing
+ To provide context for every detected FVG, the project utilizes three core features:
+* Relative Strength Index (RSI): Provides momentum context (e.g., overbought/oversold conditions).
+* Average True Range (ATR): Normalizes gap size against market volatility and defines the "size" of successful moves.
+* SMA Trend Alignment: Acts as a structural filter to determine if a gap matches the long-term trend (20, 50, 100, and 200 periods).

 ### Algorithm Design and Detection
 * An algorithm will be developed to detect valid FVG patterns (bullish and bearish three-candle structures).
 * The system will analyze future price movements using the ML methods to classify gaps as completely filled, partially filled, or remaining open.
 * Time-to-fill metrics will be calculated to gauge how quickly the market reacts to these gaps.
+  #### Machine Learning Modeling
+   Two Random Forest Classifier architectures were developed:
+   * Binary Model: Acts as a "Gatekeeper" to predict the probability (0 or 1) of trend continuation.
+   * Multiclass Model: Categorizes gaps into four structural classes (0–3) based on trend alignment and gap type (Bullish/Bearish).

 ### Statistical Analysis and Visualization
 * **Fill Rate Analysis:** Comparing how gap size and trend alignment (dominant trend vs. counter-trend) affect fill probability.